Keung To

-Early life
+Early life and education

-Keung To was born at Queen Mary Hospital on 30 April 1999.
+Keung To was born on 30 April 1999 in Hong Kong.
 He is an only child.
-He attended Oi Kwan Road Baptist Church Lui Kwok Pat Fong Kindergarten, Hennessy Road Government Primary School (Causeway Bay), Tang Shiu Kin Victoria Government Secondary School, and graduated with a diploma from Yeo Chei Man Senior Secondary School.
+He attended Oi Kwan Road Baptist Church Lui Kwok Pat Fong Kindergarten, Hennessy Road Government Primary P.M.
+School, Tang Shiu Kin Victoria Government Secondary School, and graduated with a diploma from Yeo Chei Man Senior Secondary School.

 In 2017, Keung participated in the Mainland Chinese talent show Super Boy.
 He was victorious in the regional trials, becoming one of the four representatives of the region of Hong Kong, Macau and Taiwan.
 He finished in the top 30.

 Music career

 2018–present: Mirror

 In 2018, Keung participated in the television reality talent show, Good Night Show - King Maker (全民造星) created by ViuTV as contestant #99.
 On 14 October, he won the competition, finishing with a combined score of 21.4%, determined by a professional judging panel and public votes.

 On 3 November 2018, Keung made his debut as a member of boy music group, Mirror, at a press conference with their debut single "In a Second" (一秒間).